septentrio-gnss/mosaicHAT/README.md

 ### Python Script

-Following is a a sample python script that could run on RPi to read coordinates from mosaicHAT.
+Following is a sample python script that could run on RPi to read coordinates from mosaicHAT.
 The script streams NMEA GGA messages from mosaic via serial, parse them and prints out coordinates.

 ```
 import serial